Shakur Stevenson: Amateur career

-Stevenson had a very successful career at the Youth Level, winning the 2014 AIBA Youth World Championships and 2014 Summer Youth Olympics.
-In 2015, aged 18, he won the Senior U.S. Olympic Trials, thus qualifying for the U.S. boxing team at the 2016 Summer Olympics in Rio de Janeiro, Brasil.
-In Rio, Stevenson won a silver medal, losing to Robeisy Ramírez of Cuba in the gold medal match.
-He was the highest-medaling male boxer for the United States – Claressa Shields won gold for the U.S. women's team.
+At the international level, Stevenson won the 2013 AIBA Junior World Championships, the 2014 AIBA Youth World Championships, and the 2014 Summer Youth Olympics, becoming the first American male boxer to claim both junior and youth world titles as well as a Youth Olympic gold medal.
+In 2015, aged 18, he won the senior U.S. Olympic trials, thus qualifying for the U.S. boxing team at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+Entering the Olympics, Stevenson had an undefeated record of 23–0 at the international level.
+Competing at bantamweight, he won a silver medal, losing to Robeisy Ramírez of Cuba by split decision in the gold medal match.
+He was the highest-medaling male boxer for the United States at the Olympic Games since Andre Ward won gold in 2004.